DOMESTIC VIOLENCE DEFENSE ATTORNEY

-Columbus lawyer Brandon Shroy has a history of successful defense against domestic violence allegations
+Columbus Criminal Defense Attorney Brandon Shroy has a history of successful defense against domestic violence allegations

 Domestic violence is an act of violence against a family or household member.
 Although domestic violence is at its lowest level a misdemeanor, it can be enhanced up to a felony level with a prior conviction.